microsoft/vscode-docs/docs/cpp/launch-json-reference.md

 ### program (required)

-Specifies the full path to executable the debugger will launch or attach to.
-The debugger requires this to load debug symbols from.
+Specifies the full path to the executable the debugger will launch or attach to.
+The debugger requires this location in order to load debug symbols.

 ### symbolSearchPath